Invariants from involutory Hopf algebras of 3-manifolds with embedded framed links: Relationship with the Hennings Invariant

 \section{Relationship with the Hennings Invariant}

-Let $H$ be a ribbon Hopf algebra and suppose that $H$ is involutory.
+Hennings \cite{hen96}, and later reformulated by Kauffman and Radford \cite{kauffman1995invariants}, defined a 3-manifold invariant from unimodular ribbon Hopf algebras where the 3-manifold is presented as a surgery link.
+Let $H$ be a ribbon Hopf algebra and suppose that $H$ is involutory, and thus unimodular.
 Let $\mu\in H^*$ be a non-zero two-sided integral.
 We associate a regular isotopy invariant $\langle L\rangle _{H,\mu}$ to a framed unoriented link $L$ as follows.
 Choose a link diagram for $L$ with respect to a height function such that the crossings are not critical points.
 On each component $L_i$ of $L$, pick a base point which is neither a crossing nor an extremum, and arbitrarily orient $L_i$.
 Define $\delta_i$ to be 0 if the orientation of $L_i$ near the base point is downwards and 1 otherwise.
 For a point $p$ on $L_i$ which is not an extremum, let $w_p$ be the algebraic sum of extrema between the base point and $p$, where an extremum is counted as +1 (resp. -1) if the orientation near it is counterclockwise (resp. clockwise).
-Equivalently, $w_p$ is is 2 times the total counterclockwise rotation, in units of $1 = 360^\circ$, of the tangent of $L_i$ from the base point to $p$.
+Equivalently, $w_p$ is 2 times the total counterclockwise rotation, in units of $1 = 360^\circ$, of the tangent of $L_i$ from the base point to $p$.
 Define $w_i$ to be $w_p/2$ for $p$ very close to the base point in the backward direction of $L_i$.
 Clearly $w_i$ is the winding number of $L_i$.
 Decorate each crossing with the tensor factors of the $R$-matrix for $H$ ($R = \sum_i s_i\otimes t_i$) as below.

 Then we replace each decorating element $x$ on $L_i$ by $S^{-w_{p(x)}+\delta_i}(x)$, where $p(x)$ denotes the point on $L_i$ where $x$ is located.

 Then the Hennings-Kauffman-Radford Link Invariant $\langle L\rangle _{H,\mu}$ is the evaluation of the right integral $\mu_R$ on the products along each $L_i$: where $c(L)$ is the number of components of $L$, and $q_i\in H$ is the product of the decorating elements (after applying $S$ powers) on $L_i$ multiplied in the order following its orientation starting from the base point.